campisano/terraform_google_module/README.md

 save the key in a local folder e.g. ~/.gcp/my-project-key.json
 ```

-* An SSH Key Pair to have access to the Virtual Machines.
+* An SSH Key Pair to have access to the VPS.
 To create a new keypair, do the following:

 ```
 ssh-keygen -q -t rsa -b 2048 -N '' -f ~/.ssh/gcp-keypair chmod 400 ~/.ssh/gcp-keypair
 ```

-* And remember, the free tier has strict limits, the first that you must manage is to use a free tier compatible region as place to create your Virtual Machines.
+* And remember, the free tier has strict limits, the first that you must manage is to use a free tier compatible region as place to create your VPSs.
 In this example we will use us-east1.

 * The Terraform command.
 To install, see [the official doc](https://www.terraform.io/downloads.html).

 * Install [Make](https://www.gnu.org/software/make/).
 This tool is used to run predefined Terraform commands.

-* Choose a O.S. image to use in your Virtual Machines.
+* Choose a O.S. image to use in your VPSs.
 A list is available [here](https://console.cloud.google.com/compute/images).
 In this example we will use debian-cloud/debian-10.